-Your intellectual property rights are an important part of your corporate value and international competitiveness.
+Your intellectual property rights are an important part of your corporate value, international competitiveness, as well as a vital aspect of your corporate social responsibility.
 U.S. trademark, design and patent rights do not by themselves provide protection in Germany or the rest of the European Union (EU), so you must take specific steps to protect your IPR in Europe.

 Through their offices in Germany, the U.S. Commercial Service, the trade promotion agency of the United States Department of Commerce, can: